JFrameOSS/JFrame/src/docs/github-actions/ci.md

 **When it runs:**
 - Daily at 2 AM UTC
 - Every push to master or develop
+- Every pull request to master or develop
 - Manual triggers

 **Output:**